Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-do-fullscreen-blitting-under-XR-SPI.md

     ![Select Forward Renderer](../Images/how-to-blit-in-xr/forward-renderer-asset.png)

-7. Configure forward renderer to use the new render feature.
+7. Configure forward renderer to use the new render feature and set the intencity to 1.5.

     ![Configure New Renderer Feature](../Images/how-to-blit-in-xr/new-render-feature.png)